 Disorders that increase the bleeding tendency in newborns have also been linked to porencephaly.
 These disorders include neonatal alloimmune thrombocytopenia, von Willebrand’s disease, and maternal use of the drug warfarin (a blood thinner).
 Neonatal alloimmune thrombocytopenia is a disorder in which antibodies from the mother attack a newborn’s platelets (cells that assist in forming blood clots).
 Von Willebrand’s disease is an inherited bleeding disorder that results in prolonged bleeding.

-Most cases of porencephaly are sporadic and the risk of recurrence in subsequent pregnancies is unlikely.
-However, in some cases, genetic factors may play a role in the development of porencephaly.
+Porencephaly is usually sporadic and the risk of recurrence in subsequent pregnancies is unlikely.
+However, in some patients, genetic factors may play a role in the development of porencephaly.
 For example, porencephaly is believed to occur with greater frequency than in the general population in individuals with disorders that promote excess blood clotting (thrombophilias).
 Such disorders include factor V Leiden or protein C deficiency.

-A specific form of porencephaly, known as autosomal dominant porencephaly type I, is a rare disorder caused by mutations of the COL4A1 gene located on chromosome 13 (see Related Disorders below).
+A specific form of porencephaly, known as autosomal dominant porencephaly type I, is a rare disorder caused by mutations of the COL4A1 gene.

 A diagnosis of sporadic porencephaly can be made before or after birth through a variety of specialized imaging tests such as an ultrasound, computed tomography (CT) scan, or magnetic resonance imaging (MRI).
 During an ultrasound, reflected sound waves are used to make an image of the developing fetus.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.